nus-cs2103-AY1920S2/duke/docs/README.md

 ### `Help`

-The 'help' command provides the users with a list of instructions on how to use the chatbot.
+The `help` command provides the users with a list of instructions on how to use the chatbot.

 Example of usage: